 The BCIA Ethics for Professionals is delivered as a two part online workshop with group discussions of a number of case studies relevant to registrants.
-BCIA may offer this course as an in-person workshop in conjunction with the annual BCIA conference.
+BCIA may offer this course every 2-3 months.
+It my be presented as an in-person workshop in conjunction with the annual BCIA conference.